alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 +++
-title = "Behavior Belongs in the HTML" description = "Some thoughts on doing the right thing now that we've tried everything else." date = 2023-12-11
+title = "Behavior Belongs in the HTML" description = "Separation of concerns is a great principle, but you're drawing the line in the wrong place." date = 2023-12-11

 [extra]